 The idea of woolly mammoths still being alive is not as far-fetched as it may seem.
 In fact, there are several pieces of evidence that suggest they may have survived until recently.
 For example, there have been numerous sightings of large, hairy creatures in the remote regions of Siberia, and there is evidence that these creatures are eating the local vegetation.
 In addition, there have been several unconfirmed reports of woolly mammoths being killed by hunters in Siberia.

-See also Furbo Dog Camera Price
+See also Camera On Light Pole

 So, is there a chance that woolly mammoths are still alive today?
 It’s hard to say for sure, but the evidence certainly suggests that it’s possible.
 If they are still alive, it’s likely that they are living in very remote areas, and it may be difficult to find them.
 However, if scientists could find a living population of woolly mammoths, it would be an incredible discovery.